SeattleDSA/dsa_wordpress/README.md

 # DSA Wordpress Theme

+Designed by the Seattle DSA Communications and Design team, this theme is now suitable for any DSA chapter to use.
+Significant updates to the theme occured in 2021.

-This theme uses JointsWP, a blank Wordpress Theme built using ZURB Foundation for Sites 6.6.3.
+This theme forks JointsWP, a blank Wordpress Theme built using ZURB Foundation for Sites 6.6.3.

 ## Optional Theme Function(s)
 *The Events Calendar Plugin:* Adds events to the Homepage 2017 page template and enables Events List page templates (below).